Dialogs

 signal_connect(on_click, b, "clicked")

 If you are using these functions in the context of a GUI, you should set the third argument of info_dialog, parent, to be the top-level window.
-Otherwise, for standalone usage in scripts, do not set it.
+The dialog will appear above that window by default (this can be changed by setting the keyword argument modal to false.

-The callback can alternatively be constructed using Julia's do syntax:
+The callback function can alternatively be constructed using Julia's do syntax:

 info_dialog("Julia rocks!", win) do